santisbon/reference/src/k8s.md

 [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 [Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

+!!! warning
-* kubeadm sometimes doesn't work with the latest and greatest version of docker right away.
+    `kubeadm` sometimes doesn't work with the latest and greatest version of Docker right away.

 `kubeadm` simplifies the process of setting up a K8s cluster.
 `containerd` manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments.